 The best part about Redragon switches is how much they cost.
 These highly economical switches and keyboards make an excellent choice for people who aren’t sure if they like a mechanical keyboard.

 Check out Redragon on Amazon.

 - SMOOTH – Gateron Switches are a favorite among enthusiasts for their smooth and satisfying typing experience as well as their lightning-fast gaming performance.
 They are available in 10 PCS, 65...

-- GATERON BLACK – Linear Switches have a smooth and consistent keystroke and a low noise level.
-The Black Switches have 4mm of total travel and an actuation force of 60g.
-The noise level and actuation...
+- GATERON BLUE – Clicky switches have a small bump on each keystroke and an audible click sound.
+The Blue Switches have 4mm of total travel and an actuation force of 60g.
+The satisfying click sound...

 - TRANSPARENT – The clear design is SMD compatible and lets light shine through the switch making them perfect for RGB LED keyboards.

 - DURABLE – Gateron KS-9 Switches have a lifetime rating of 50 million keystrokes, making them extremely durable and reliable.

 - COMPATIBILITY – The plate-mounted mechanical switches are compatible with Cherry-Style Hotswap Keyboards such as Cherry MX, Kailh, Otemu and other mechanical Gateron Switches.
 The Gateron Switch is...

 Gateron switches are an excellent premium choice for people looking for a fun, reliable, and premium mechanical keyboard switch.
 These gorgeous switches come in hundreds of options from full-height, to low profile.
 You can even get them pre-lubed and ready to be hot-swapped into your keyboard!